alejandrojapkin/ARGENTINA-CIENCIA-COVID-19/README.md

 ## Tecme

 Ya entregó 250 equipos en el país y prepara 500 pedidos.
-Según datos del mercado de la salud, en Argentina hay entre 5.000 y 7.000 respiradores mecánicos en actividad, algunos con una antigüedad de siete a 10 años..

 ## Delete a file

 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.